-Is breaking up with someone over text justifiable?
-Read on as we tell you if it is right, why people do it, how you should react to such a situation, and how you should do it if it is your only option.
+Read on as we tell you if breaking over text is right, why people opt for it, and how you should do it if it is your only option.

 Is It Okay To Breakup With Someone Over Text?